reshmabidikar/slate/source/includes/_account.md

 **Response**

-If the operation succeeds it returns a status code of 201 and an empty response body.
+If successful, returns a status code of 201 and an empty response body.

 ### Retrieve account emails